SpongePowered/VanillaGradle/README.md

 ![VanillaGradle Logo](docs/logo.png?raw=true)

 **VanillaGradle** is a toolchain for *Minecraft: Java Edition* that provides a workspace to interact with the game using official mappings provided by Mojang Studios.
-This plugin requires at least Gradle 6.7 to run, though it is only actively tested against the latest release of every major Gradle series supported (currently 6.x and 7.x).
+This plugin requires at least Gradle 6.7 and Java 8 to run, though it is only actively tested against the latest release of every major Gradle series supported (currently 6.x and 7.x).

 ### Documentation